codedsunday/my-first-work/README.md

-# my-first-work
+# My-first-work
-#This is my first repo
+This is my first repo.
-#More to come
+More to come.